Delphi to contest pressure to file U.S. taxes despite UK tax base

 Under the U.S. tax code, domestic companies must pay tax on total global income, including income generated in other countries.
 The workaround for companies is to incorporate in those countries.

-Delphi’s shares were up about 1 percent at $67.87 in late morning trading on the New York Stock Exchange on Friday.

-Reporting by Sagarika Jaisinghani and Sweta Singh in Bangalore; Editing by Kirti Pandey
+Delphi’s shares closed at $67.31 on Thursday on the New York Stock Exchange.
+(Reporting by Sagarika Jaisinghani and Sweta Singh in Bangalore; Editing by Kirti Pandey)